We offer a variety of payment options, including payment plans.

 Checks

 Harvard Extension School accepts e-checks and paper checks.
-Checks must be drawn on a US bank and include proper routing numbers.
+Checks must be drawn on a U.S.-based bank and be payable in U.S. dollars.
 Starter checks, unnumbered or not personalized, are not accepted.
-Any bank collection charges are your responsibility.

-The preferred method of submitting a check payment to Harvard Extension School is by e-check.
-Physical paper checks are accepted via US mail or an expedited service like Federal Express.
+Paper checks are also accepted.
 If you send a paper check, it must arrive by the full payment deadline.
-We are not responsible for mail delays.
-Send check payments to: Student Financial Services, 51 Brattle Street, Cambridge, MA 02138.
-Once received, funds are posted to your student account.
+Send checks to: Student Financial Services, 51 Brattle Street, Cambridge, MA 02138.
+Payment will be posted to your account after we receive your check.

 Checks may be converted and processed using the Automated Clearing House (ACH) Network, under the rules governed by the National Automated Clearing House Association and the Federal Reserve Bank.